 Evidence of Living Faith

-Nothing in the Bible is stated more clearly or with greater emphasis than the blessed the Apostles Paul’s revelation of justification, or right standing with God, as coming to us only by grace, through faith, without works.
+Nothing in the Bible is stated more clearly or with greater emphasis than the Apostles Paul’s revelation of justification, or right standing with God, as coming to us only by means of God’s grace, through faith, as a Gift, without works.

 “But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness.”
-(Romans 4:5)
+Romans 4:5 (KJV)

 “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: 9 Not of works, lest any man should boast.”
-(Ephesians 2:8-9)
+Ephesians 2:8-9 (KJV)

-“Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Ghost;” (Titus 3:5)
+“Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Ghost;” Titus 3:5 (KJV)

-Yet James states, just as clearly that “faith, if it hath not works is dead, being alone” (James 2:17).
-He challenges professing believers: “Show me thy faith without thy works, and I will show thee my faith BY my works” (Ver.
+Yet, James states, just as clearly that “faith, if it hath not works is dead, being alone” (James2:17).
+He challenges the professing believers of Israel, to whom his epistles is addressed: “Show me thy faith without thy works, and I will show thee my faith BY my works” (Ver.
 2:18), and declares that “by works a man is justified and not by faith only” (Ver.
-2:24), since “faith without works is dead”.
+2:24), since James says “faith without works is dead.”

-Hence with James the emphasis is on “works,” not because good works can save or even help to save, but because true faith inevitably bears fruit and we can judge true faith only by the fruit it bears.
+Hence with James the emphasis is on faith plus “works” for salvation, not because good works can save or even help to save, but because true faith inevitably bears fruit and we can judge true faith only by the fruit it bears.
 Jesus of Nazareth said: “By their fruits ye shall know them.”
 Hence James’ epistle abounds with such phraseology as, “ye see,” “show me,” “I will show you,” etc.

 We could summarize justification or right standing with God as follows: